 - VALENTINE’S CHOCOLATE CHIA SEED PUDDING

 PEANUT BUTTER CHIA PUDDING

-- 2 full tsp of Organic Peanut Butter
+- 2 teaspoons full tsp of Organic Peanut Butter

 - Combine the Chia seeds, almond milk and maple syrup together in a container with airtight lid (Mason jar works well).
 Whisk the seeds with the liquids until well combined.

-- Cover the container and place it in the refrigerator for 2 hours or overnight to firm up.
+- Cover the container and place in the refrigerator for 2 hours or best overnight to firm up.

-- Into 2 pretty cups ; layer chia pudding up to three quarters of the glass, add few spoons of your favorite yoghurt and then finish with slightly heated peanut butter in microwave (it will be more liquid and easier to top on chia pudding or on the rims of the cups.)
+- Prepare two pretty cups and layer the first chia seed pudding up to three quarters of the glass.
+Add a few spoons of your favorite yogurt.
+And then finish with slightly heated peanut butter in microwave (it will be more liquid and easier to top on chia pudding or on the rims of the cups.)